jumanji1310/ECE4078_Lab_2022_Team106/Week06-07/README.txt

 - detector.py, TargetPoseEst and operate.py has been changed.
 - param folder has been split into sim and physical

+@@ MAKE SURE TO DELETE/MOVE files in lab_output in between SIMULATION/PHYSICAL robots to avoid outputs from both getting mixed up @@

 <-- Setup for yolov5 -->

 ### Run the following commands to initalise environement for yolov5 ###